Our Top 10 Things to Do in Devon

 Cycle the Tarka Trail

-Head out in the morning from your Plum home, Wood & Stone and and pedal your way on a figure of eight route past striking North Devon cliffs, wild beaches and through acres of unspoilt countryside, all the way down to the top edge of rugged Dartmoor National Park.
-At 180km, the Tarka Trail is the longest uninterrupted car-free cycle path in the UK, and if its name sounds familiar that’s because some of it follows the journey of novelist Henry Williamson’s Tarka the Otter.
+Head out in the morning and and pedal your way on a figure of eight route past striking North Devon cliffs, over wild beaches and through acres of unspoilt countryside, all the way down to the top edge of rugged Dartmoor National Park.
+At 180km, the Tarka Trail is the longest uninterrupted car-free cycle path in the UK, and if its name sounds familiar, that’s because some of it follows the journey of novelist Henry Williamson’s Tarka the Otter.

 Visit a beachside spa